-- WHY SHOULD THE OEM AGREEMENT STIPULATE FOR AN INSPECTION CLAUSE AND WHAT SHALL THIS CLAUSE STIPULATE?
+- WHY SHOULD THE OEM AGREEMENT PROVIDE FOR AN INSPECTION CLAUSE, AND WHAT SHALL THIS CLAUSE INCLUDE?

-Attention should be paid to quality control to avoid defective products and quality issues upon delivery.
+Close attention should be paid to quality control to avoid defective products and quality issues upon delivery.
 Therefore, the inspection clause is essential, and the inspection process shall be carried out both before and after delivery.
 Also, the content of the inspection shall be clearly defined.